 This guide provides the information needed to configure, use and update the WiPortTM and is intended for software developers and system integrators who are embedding the WiPort in their designs.
-This User Guide covers WiPort Device Server versions WP2001000-01, WP2002000-01, WP2004000-01 (WiPort-485), and WP2001000G-02 (WiPort-G).

-Note: For the WiPort model WP2001000M-02, additional information can be found in the Modbus Protocol User Guide located at www.lantronix.com/support/documentation.html.
+Note: For the WiPort model WP2001000M-02, additional information is in the Modbus Protocol User Guide located at www.lantronix.com/support/documentation.html.